Jianna-tech/Model_Competition_MIT-GOSSIS/README.md

 of Illness Score).
-This dataset was used in the 2020 Global Women in Data Science hackathon hosted by Kaggle (https://www.kaggle.com/c/widsdatathon2020/overview).The dataset includes information about more than 130,000 Intensive Care Unit (ICU) visits (For details of the dataset, please read dictionary.?????)
+This dataset was used in the 2020 Global Women in Data Science hackathon hosted by Kaggle (https://www.kaggle.com/c/widsdatathon2020/overview).The dataset includes information about more than 130,000 Intensive Care Unit (ICU) visits (For details of the dataset, please read dictionary.)

 # Project Goal
 The goal is to build a model to predict patient survival given these ICU visit information.